Right-Handed Batsman, Right-Arm Leg-Break Bowler79

-Somerset County Cricket Club are delighted to be able to confirm that Azhar Ali will be returning to the Cooper Associates County Ground in 2019.
+Somerset County Cricket Club are delighted to be able to announce the return of Azhar Ali.

 The former Pakistan Captain will be returning to the Cooper Associates County Ground for a third stint with the Club, subject to obtaining the appropriate visa and NOC.

 The 36-year-old batsman first joined Somerset in 2018 and returned the following season, during which he played a vital role in Somerset’s Royal London Cup success.